If you are a student from an EU country, you may be eligible to apply for a tuition fee loan and a University bursary.

 Some EU and Swiss worker students may be able to take out full UK government student funding.
 This would mean being classed as an EU migrant worker.
 However, it is complex and subject to many criteria and strict residency regulations.
 Please seek advice through the University's student funding team or UKCISA before applying.

-If you are assessed by SFE as an EU migrant worker or Swiss worker and are eligible for and received your student funding, you may then be able to apply to the Access to Learning Fund (a non-repayable grant from the University).
+If you are assessed by SFE as an EU migrant worker or Swiss worker and are eligible for and received your student funding, you may then be able to apply to the Access to Learning Fund and the Unpaid Placement Grant (non-repayable grants from the University).

 EU and International Access Fund

-If you are experiencing a short term financial emergency which is unforeseen and beyond your control then you should come and see the Funding Team in the first instance.
+If you are experiencing a short term financial emergency which is unforeseen and beyond your control then you should come and see the student funding team in the first instance.
 You will need to demonstrate that you had initially made adequate financial arrangements to support yourself throughout your studies, including paying your tuition fees and that your current situation is temporary.